Faruqi & Faruqi Reminds Stmicroelectronics Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of October 22, 2024 - STM

 [You may also click here for additional information]

 NEW YORK, Oct.
-4, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against STMicroelectronics N.V. (" STMicroelectronics " or the "Company") (NASDAQ: STM ) and reminds investors of the October 22, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+9, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against STMicroelectronics N.V.

 Continue Reading